-The Wichita U.S. Courthouse and Post Office was constructed between August 1930 and April 1932 at a total cost of $1.2 million.
-This six-story building includes about 175,000 square feet of space with seven courtrooms for U.S. District and Bankruptcy Courts.
+The Wichita U.S. Courthouse and Post Office was constructed between 1930 and 1932 at a cost of $1.2 million.
+This six-story building includes about 175,000 square feet of space with seven courtrooms for U.S. District and U.S. Bankruptcy courts.

-For facility-related questions, concerns or requests, please contact the Kansas Field Office.
+For information or help with building-related matters, contact the Kansas Field Office.

-This facility has on-site vending and a dining area located in the basement, Room B-43.
-Vending operations are available 8 a.m. to 5 p.m.
-Monday-Friday.
+Vending: On-site vending and a dining area are located in the basement, Room B-43.
+Vending operations are available 8 a.m. – 5 p.m. weekdays.